Corporate Taxes by State – A Complete Rundown

 The Bottom Line

 In 2020, North Carolina is the US jurisdiction with the lowest corporate taxes by state.
-Iowa ended on the worse end of the table, having the highest business income tax rate.
+New Jersey ended on the worse end of the table, having the highest business income tax rate.
 Businesses in the USA can, however, avoid corporate taxation.
 This is easily achieved by registering a corporation in one of the six states that don’t have this type of tax.

 It’s important to remember, nonetheless, that many other fees affect C corporations.
 The franchise tax, the privilege tax, and the sales tax are to name a few.
 So, it’s essential to analyze the tax situation as a whole before deciding where to base your business.